MendezV/DFFT/README.md

 ```
 The data in  ```occ_f.mat``` is a MAT-file containing a structure array with a single field.
 This field is a matrix in which rows correspond to time frames and columns correspond to each bin (labeled by an integer) .
 As such, the (i,j) entry of this matrix corresponds to the number of individuals inside bin j on frame i.
 These entries are measured for a crowd of 135 flies inside a circular chamber with 50 bins.
 The maximum occupation observed in this data is 7 flies in a bin.
 The total number of frames was 533.
 As such, occ_f contains a 533x50 matrix.

-The output to the workspace should be :
+The output to MATLAB workspace should be :

 -```fmle```: a vector with 8 entries that corresponds to the frustration that came out of the MLE including the gauge fixed values (if gauge!=0 the average potential is set to zero and the gauge is adjusted for f(1) with appropiate error propagation)